-OSHA Inspections Defense Lawyers
+OSHAInspection Defense Lawyers

 Defending You Against Potential OSHA Citations

-When an officer from the Occupational Safety and Health Administration appears, many employers allow an inspection of their work site and then wait for days, weeks, or months to learn whether they will be cited for violations of federal safety regulations.
+When an officer from the Occupational Safety and Health Administration appears, many employers allow an inspection of their worksite and then wait for days, weeks, or months to learn whether they will be cited for violations of federal safety regulations.
 At that point, employers often call an attorney for help-but they will be able to better protect their business by working with a lawyer long before they receive an OSHA citation.

 If an injury has occurred on your site, call Hendershot, Cowart & Hisey, P.C. before OSHA arrives.
 We can lead you through your reporting requirements, depending on the nature of the accident.
 Our seasoned firm can also advise you on how to handle an inspection and can begin defending you against potential OSHA citations immediately after the inspection.
+If you are already facing an OSHA citation or are in need of an OSHA law defense attorney, we can help.

 Is Your Business at Risk of an OSHA Citation?

-While any employer can be cited for violations of safety regulations, OSHA inspections are especially common at certain types of businesses.
+While any employer can be cited for OSHA violations of safety regulations, OSHA inspections are especially common at certain types of businesses.
 Our lawyers have represented manufacturers, employers with warehouses, employers in the food manufacturing industry, employers in roofing, trenching, excavation, refurbishing, scrap metal, rail businesses, and health care industry, and similar businesses in which workers are naturally exposed to danger.

 Common dangers our firm has experience with includes: